harshitha31ramesh/ThinkLinkAssignment/README.md

-# GuruAbleV1.7.0

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.0.

+## preRequisties
+# node and npm

 ## Development server
+Run `npm i` to download the files

-Run `ng serve` for a dev server.
+Run `npm serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding